canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

     import {Component, restModel} from "can";
     ```

-  - `./core.mjs` - An ESM module with named exports of each [can-core] package bundled
+  - `./core.mjs` - An ESM module with the named exports of each [can-core] package bundled
-    together.
+    together in a single file.
 This is useful for examples and prototyping in modern browsers that
-    support ES modules and for real-world apps that use just what's in core CanJS.
+    support ES modules and for real-world apps that use just what is in core CanJS.
-    It's hosted statically on `unpkg` and can be
+    It's hosted statically on `unpkg` and can be downloaded [here](https://unpkg.com/can/core.mjs).
-    downloaded here.

     You can import directly from the file as follows: